Graduate Assistantships

 Step 1

 The hiring process for graduate assistants varies by department.
 Generally, you should have a clear job description that also outlines pay, tuition, and insurance benefits.
 If your position is going to be work-study funded, be sure to include that in the description.
-You can post the job listing to CareerLink, your department’s website, or our funding opportunities page (email the description to Amanda Quiring at amanda.quiring@maine.edu).
+You can post the job listing to CareerLink, your department’s website, and our funding opportunities page (email the description to Amanda Rose at amanda.rose@maine.edu).
 You can also advertise the position via email.

 Step 2